Looking uphill near the top of Towhead. Photos and trail review by Bruce on July 8, 2024.

 When climbing, the Spring Canyon trail first curves around the hillside heading southwest, then turns to begin a gentle climb to the northwest in Spring Canyon.
 This area is heavily forested.

-As Spring Canyon arrives at the snowmobile-riding zone south of Big Rift, it passes through a flat area of stunted grass and low shrubs.
+As Spring Canyon arrives at the snowmobile-riding zone south of Big Drift, it passes through a flat area of stunted grass and low shrubs.
 Here the path of the trail is outlined by rocks stacked alongside.
 The surface was bumpy with a combination of embedded rock, elk hoof-prints, and squirrel burrows.

-Toehead Trail descent
+Towhead Trail descent

 [Back to video list ]